Early Head Start is a quality early childhood education program for pregnant moms and parents with babies ranging in age from birth to 3-years-old.

-Learning from Day 1 - Research shows the most important times of your child’s development happens while they are in the womb and continues through age five.
-Early Head Start helps to develop your infant’s and toddler’s mind, emotions and social skills.
-Early Head Start prepares you and your child for a life time of learning through prenatal education, health resources, problem solving activities and social skill building.
+Learning from Day 1 - Research shows the most important times of your child’s development happens while they are in the womb and continues through age 5.
+Early Head Start helps to develop your child’s mind, emotions and social skills.
+Early Head Start prepares you and your child for a lifetime of learning through prenatal education, health resources, problem solving activities and social skill building.
 Parents are their child’s first teacher and the home is the baby’s first classroom.
-During the first year, out teachers will assist you and your infant at home to work on activities to increase your child’s learning.
+During the first year, our teachers will assist you and your infant at home to work on activities to increase your child’s learning.

-Children Learn with Others - through positive relationships and interacting with other children.
-Early Head Start increases your child’s growth through supervised learning activities with other children their age at our early education schools.
-Here you can talk with teachers and other parents to form valuable relationships.
+Children Learn with Others - Through positive relationships and interacting with other children, Early Head Start increases your child’s growth.
+We use supervised learning activities with other children their age at our early education schools.
+Parents and guardians may also interact with teachers and other parents to form valuable relationships.
 Head Start accepts and values all children and treats them all equally.

-Parents are Supported - We listen to parents and empower them to be even greater leaders of their child’s education.
-We have a network of resources, including Children’s Hospital, and Healthy Moms & Babies available to you and your family.
-Plus, the Community Action Agency provides home energy assistance, emergency services, job search assistance and more.
+Parents are Supported - We listen to parents and guardians, and empower them to be even greater leaders of their child’s education.
+We have a network of resources including Children’s Hospital and Healthy Moms & Babies available to you and your family.
+Also, the Community Action Agency can provide home energy assistance, emergency services, job search assistance and more to eligible households.

 Early Head Start supports pregnant moms with:

-• and fun activities like baby shower bingo, infant massage and more.
+- Fun activities like baby shower bingo, infant massage and more

 Early Head Start is available to:

-• Pregnant moms and or parents with children ages birth to 3
+- Pregnant moms and/or parents with children from birth to age 3

 - Income-eligible households

 To get more information or to enroll, call 513.569.4510.